Fairfield Properties Ballpark

 Atmosphere

 Atmosphere is geared significantly towards families and a noticeable buzz of chatter rings through the ballpark.
 The other buzz that might be heard, is that of a Duck Call.
-Kids can buy these cheap noisemakers and they use them frequently, at an annoying rate.
-It’s not necessarily an atmosphere geared towards the baseball, but nonetheless, there is a good vibe.
+Kids can buy these cheap noisemakers and they use them frequently.
+It’s not necessarily an atmosphere geared towards the baseball game, but nonetheless, there is a good vibe.

 Atmosphere Ranking: 8 out of 14